Shoukhin1803078/instrat360-mcp-task/README.md

 # INSTRAT360 MCP Chatbot Project

-I create a simple chatbot application that demonstrates **Model Context Protocol (MCP)** integration with AI assistants.
+I create a simple chatbot AI assistant for **INSTRAT360** company with **Model Context Protocol (MCP)** integration .
 The chatbot can answer questions about INSTRAT360 company using MCP tools for data retrieval.

 ## Features
 - **AI Chatbot**: